aryavedha/devops/dockersetup2025.md

 - (docker install on ubuntu)
 - 1) docker install on jenkins server (go with the official website for latest version: https://docs.docker.com/engine/install/ubuntu/ )--
 - 2) jenkins will run docker commands here and we need to give permissions jenkins to access the docker (we need to add jenkins in docker group)
 - 3) restart jenkins once
+- 4) install docker plugins on jenkins -a) docker pipeline -b) docker compose build step

 - 1) docker install on jenkins server
 - a)